Crash on State Highway 29 in Lower Kaimai leaves road blocked

-State Highway 29 has been closed after a two-vehicle crash this afternoon.
+One person has been seriously injured in a two-vehicle crash this afternoon which has closed State Highway 29.

 Police are responding to the crash, near Ruahihi Rd, and significant delays are expected.

-A police spokeswoman said police were responding to a crash between a truck and a car after a call at 2.20pm.
+A police spokeswoman said officers were responding to a crash between a truck and a car after a call at 2.20pm.

 The spokeswoman said the road was blocked in both directions.